yunyunz/Career/README.md

 # Career
-This repositries will upload projects regarding web design, SQL design, and Java App.
+This repositories will upload projects regarding web design, SQL design, and Java App.